Panic disorder is a type of

 Stressful life events

-History of another anxiety disorder or anxious temperament
+History of another anxiety disorder or being an anxious person

 Cigarette smoking during adolescence and young adulthood